 Money beliefs inform our financial habits and impact our behaviors.
 These beliefs either cause distress or lead to success.
-Dr. Brad Smith, a financial psychologist, coined the term “money scripts” which helps categorize these money beliefs that affect financial habits.
+Dr. Brad Smith, a financial psychologist, coined the term “money scripts,” which helps categorize these money beliefs that affect financial habits.

-Before I share the 5 money beliefs to better your financial wellbeing, I want to share the four types of money scripts as described by Dr. Brad.
+Before I share the 5 money beliefs to better your financial wellbeing, I want to share the four types of money scripts described by Dr. Brad.

 What’s Your Money Script?